Standard TriadsSubminor onMinor onNeutral onMajor onSupermajor on

 Harmonic and Orwell chords are used enough that they get their own names, such as Ih7 for a 4:5:6:7 on I, and FO for an Orwell Tetrad on F. We can add in extensions at the end, like Fh7t11 for a 4:5:6:7:11 chord.

-Personally, I find it useful to employ a few extra symbols.
+Personally, I find it useful to employ a few extra symbols, though these aren't standard.
 Shell voicings don't have a well recognized symbol, as it's often implied in the music, or up to performer discretion.
 Here, it's a useful symbol to have, so I use a $ sign.
 Additionally, a symbol for a Joan triad, or 8:11:15, can be handy, so J is used.

 List of Chords